shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/part-7-registering-publish.md

 Although that is still essentially using this same `register_publish` method.
 It builds upon the publishing process by providing a framework to handle collection, validation and publishing.

-The next step is to bring all the code together and tidy it up a bit.
+The final step is to bring it all together in a [complete script](./part-8-getting-started-complete-script.md).